lightlace/cpp-docs.de-de/docs/error-messages/compiler-errors-2/compiler-error-c3498.md

 ### <a name="to-correct-this-error"></a>So beheben Sie diesen Fehler

-- Übergeben Sie die verwaltete oder Windows-Runtime-Variable an die Parameterliste des Lambdaausdrucks.
+- Übergeben Sie die verwaltete oder Windows-Runtime-Variable an die Parameterliste des Lambda-Ausdrucks.

 ## <a name="example"></a>Beispiel